RetroDECK/ES-DE/INSTALL-DEV.md

 nmake
 ```

+For some annoying reason MSVC is the only compiler that creates a debug build by default and where you need to explicitly set the build type to Release.

 To enable AddressSanitizer which helps with identifying memory issues like corruption bugs and buffer overflows, build with the ASAN option:
 ```
 cmake -G "NMake Makefiles" -DASAN=on .